trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 This variation affects only commitments that are not cemented when the layer 1 protocol upgrade happens.
 The delay is based on how much the block times changed and on how close a commitment is to being cemented when the number of blocks in the refutation period changes.

+The maximum change is the new block time divided by the old block time multiplied by the standard refutation period.
-For example, if the block time was reduced by 20%, the maximum addition to a commitment's refutation period is 20% of 14 days, which is about 3 extra days.
+For example, if the new block time is 8 seconds and the old block time is 10 seconds, the maximum addition to a commitment's refutation period is 10 / 8, or 1.25 times the standard 14-day period.
 Commitments that are made shortly before the block time changes have the longest change to their refutation periods, while commitments that were close to being cemented have a very small change.

 ### Triggering outbox messages